-Tyler Schroder is a junior Computer Science major at Yale University focusing on cyber security (both technical and policy).
+Tyler Schroder is a senior simultanious BS/MS Computer Science student at Yale University focusing on cyber security (both technical and policy).
 He has been recognized as a CrowdStrike Next-Gen Scholar and an ARRL Amateur Radio Digital Communications Scholar.
-Schroder’s past research includes CVEs in password manager applications and exploring process automation and improvement for businesses.
+Schroder’s past research includes CVEs in password manager applications and exploring security concerns around Brain-Computer Interfaces.
 He is certified as a CompTIA Security Analytics Professional (Cysa+ Sec+ Net+ A+ Svr+), ISC2 Certified in Cyber Security, and is a CrowdStrike Certified Falcon Administrator and Responder.
 Eagle Scout with Vigil Honors.
 Outside of Cyber, Schroder can be found sound engineering for the Yale Precision Marching Band or Theatre Studies program, or running the scientific radio station at Sachem Street.

 As a Falcon Complete Analyst, Tyler managed incident response and remediation for a variety of CrowdStrike customers across the globe.